magdesign/PocketVJ-CP-exh/ROADMAP.md

 ## Currently in the pipeline:
 <p/>

-- autostart video master loop from usb<p/>
-- disable OLA damon befor updating ola, make a function<p/>
+- disable OLA damon before updating ola, make a function<p/>
 - Update Everything => check olad version, if not 0.10.7, update this as well..... <p/>
-- remove —no-verify-playback from dmx player scripts, since it seems SACN will not play the files propper with this option (thanks to @DSTN !) ?? <p/>
+- remove —no-verify-playback from dmx player scripts, since it seems SACN will not play the files propper with this option (thanks to @DSTN !) no sure about this?? <p/>
 - play image after play video once has finished <p/>
 - disable swap space, free performance <p/>
 - fading images, show next, scale via sliders and via dmx/midi/osc...coming.. [pygame](https://www.taskboy.com/blog/A_simple_image_viewer_with_pygame.html)<p/>